syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 ## HTTP GET and POST

 WebKit HTML Converter provides support for transmitting the parameter to the webpage.
 There are two methods to access a webpage.
 By default, WebKit uses GET method.
 By using HTTP GET method the parameters can be passed in the query string.
-In POST method, the parameters can be passed by using <i>HttpPostFields</i> property.
+In POST method, the parameters can be passed by using ```HttpPostFields``` property.
 Please refer the below code snippet to access a web page using HTTP POST,

 {% tabs %}